lab272/semtex_varkinvis/README.md

 details of the cylindrical-coordinate formulation.
 The third gives an overview of the capabilities and methodology of the stability analysis package which is included in the distribution.
-Implicit large-eddy simulation is available withing semtex using the Spectral Vanishing Viscosity (SVV) approach; the fourth and fifth references provide description and applications of this technique.
+Implicit large-eddy simulation is available within semtex using the Spectral Vanishing Viscosity (SVV) approach; the fourth and fifth references provide description and applications of this technique.